‘Sports Illustrated’ Model Anne de Paula Stuns In Green Bikini On Instagram As She Urges Summer To Hurry Up

 Anne de Paula is sharing with her Instagram fans that she can hardly wait for summer weather.
-Over the weekend, the Sports Illustrated Swimsuit model took to the popular social media platform to share a fiery snapshot of herself in a triangle bikini as she urges her favorite season to hurry up.
+Over the weekend, the Sports Illustrated Swimsuit Issue model took to the popular social media platform to share a fiery snapshot of herself in a triangle bikini as she urges her favorite season to hurry up.

-In the photo in question, the Brazilian beauty is rocking an Army green bikini top that ties behind her neck, helping accentuate her busty figure.
+In the photo in question, the Brazilian beauty is rocking an army green bikini top that ties behind her neck, helping accentuate her busty figure.
 The 23-year-old swimsuit model is posing with her back and left side to the camera while her right arm is up as she grabs a handful of hair.
 The model is looking over her shoulder at the camera, shooting a fierce gaze at the onlooker with her lips slightly parted in a seductive way.

 De Paula’s dark brown hair is swept to down in loose, natural waves that cascade onto her bare back as she uses her hand to slick the front strands all back in a sultry style.
 The Rio de Janeiro native is wearing a gray-black shadow on her upper lids and eyeliner around her eyes, increasing the intensity of her gaze.
-The model’s powerful brows are brushed up, further accentuating her eyes and framing her face, while her lips appear to be natural color.
+The model’s powerful brows are brushed up, further accentuating her eyes and framing her face, while her lips appear to be their natural color.

 “That look in those dark eyes,” one user said.